 The core curriculum consists of six courses which are 3 credits each, for a total of 18 credits.
 Three are offered in the fall semester and three are offered in the spring semester.

 Timing: the core courses must be taken sequentially, full-time and in consecutive semesters.

 Drop/Add: you may not drop an individual core course.

 Your electives should be chosen from the pre-approved electives list.
 Please note that this list changes often; new courses are added, especially in the School of International Affairs list, and each college and department adds special topics courses which might fit your interests.

-Non-listed courses: if you are interested in a course which is not listed on the electives list and you would like credit applied to your M.I.A. degree for that course, you must get the approval of your assigned faculty advisor and the SIA Director, prior to enrolling in the course.
-This may be done by completing the Elective Course Substitution form, and a copy of the approval will be placed in your file.
+Non-listed courses: if you are interested in a course which is not listed on the electives list and you would like credit applied to your M.I.A. degree for that course, you must get the approval of the SIA Director of Academic Advising, prior to enrolling in the course.

 Course work preference: unless there is extraordinary justification, you will not be permitted to replace elective course work with either an individual study or an internship experience.
 If you plan to take more than the minimum 42 credits required for graduation, however, credits earned in excess of 42 may be for non-required individual study or internship experiences.